Spain Digital Nomad Visa Guide (2024)

 Drawback #3: Bureaucracy

 Because of the vast number of immigrants who come to Spain to get a better life, local governments are under huge pressure.
-They often have neither enough employees nor enough capacities to resolve the foreigners’ problems efficiently.
+They often have neither enough employees nor resources to resolve the foreigners’ problems efficiently.

 It is common for digital nomads to find themselves in the so-called administrative deadlock, which can be frustrating — especially for people who come from countries with more efficient local governments.